-Wichita is stocked with bar and grill options where you can order a tasty burger but if you’re looking for a unique burger in Wichita, we’ve got 12 you should try.
+Wichita is chock-full of bar and grill options where you can order a tasty burger but if you’re looking for a unique burger to try, we’ve got 15 that will hit the spot.

 True to its upscale American steakhouse roots, 6S Steakhouse elevates the burger on its menu.
 Enjoy a blend of their in-house 28-day dry-aged Ribeye, KC Strip and fillet topped with Oregon Tillamook white cheddar and wild arugula, along with house-made bacon jam and Dijonnaise.
 This delectable burger is served on a brioche bun.

-Among the most unusual Wichita burgers is The Haystack, an open face burger – The Anchor grinds their meat daily at the adjacent butcher shop – piled with fries and queso on Texas toast.
-Variations include Burn Baby Burn, adding to the above chili and grilled jalapeños on toasted jalapeño bread, or the Poutine Haystack, adding white cheese curds and beefy poutine gravy to the original.
+Among the most unusual Wichita burgers is The Haystack, an open face burger piled with fries and queso on Texas toast.
+Plus, The Anchor grinds their meat daily at the adjacent butcher shop, The Anchor Meat Market.
+Variations include Burn Baby Burn, adding to the above chili and grilled jalapeños on toasted jalapeño bread, or the Poutine Haystack, adding white cheese curds and beefy poutine gravy stacked on to the original.

 Dempsey’s Burger Pub